On the Generalization of Stochastic Gradient Descent with Momentum: Introduction

-In practice, training for multiple epochs of SGM(E)M is typically considered, where each training example is used multiple times.
-We obtain a bound on the generalization error of SGM(E)M and show it generalizes.
-Our bounds for both strongly convex and general loss functions tend to zero as the number of samples increases.
-Our results confirm that using a momentum parameter, $\mu\approx 1$, for the entire training improves optimization error.
-However, it adversely affects the generalization error.
-So it is crucial to establish an appropriate balance between the optimization error associated with the empirical risk and the generalization error by setting learning rate and momentum parameter carefully.
+Our generalization bounds for both strongly convex and {smooth Lipschitz loss} functions tend to zero as the number of samples increases.
+In addition, our results confirm that using a momentum parameter, $\mu\approx 1$, for the entire training improves optimization error { under certain settings}.
+However, it adversely affects the generalization error bounds.
+Hence, it is crucial to establish an appropriate balance between the optimization error associated with the empirical risk and the generalization error.

+Finally, our experimental results show that SGDEM outperforms both vanilla SGD and SGDM in terms of test error on CIFAR10 and generalization error on ImageNet.